Train the decisions.

 Decision-Trained, Not Just Informed

-Every drill targets a specific clinical decision you'll face on exam day.
+Every drill targets a specific professional decision you'll face on exam day.
 You don't just learn the content — you learn when and how to apply it under pressure.

 Realistic Error Patterns

-Each wrong answer maps to a named cognitive error — tunnel vision, normalization bias, overinterpretation.
+Each wrong answer maps to a named cognitive error — Tunnel Vision, Normalization Bias, Threshold Rigidity, Directionality Confusion, and 600+ more, catalogued across every exam domain.
 You learn to catch your own reasoning mistakes before the exam does.

 From scenario to decision in minutes

-Each Engram is a focused micro-drill that walks you through a realistic clinical scenario.
-You analyze data, make a decision, and receive targeted feedback.
+Each Engram is a focused micro-drill — 2 to 3 minutes — that walks you through a realistic scenario.
+You analyze data, make a decision, and receive targeted feedback on your reasoning — not just your answer.

 Read the Scenario

-A realistic clinical context: a patient, their history, their goals.
+A realistic professional context: a client, an athlete, their history and goals.
 Just like what you'll face on exam day.

 Analyze the Data

-Vital signs, test results, risk factors.
+Vital signs, test results, risk factors, training history.
 You decide what matters — and what doesn't.

 Make Your Call

 Four plausible options.
 One best answer.
-Every distractor targets a specific reasoning error.
+Every distractor targets a specific reasoning error from our 600+-item catalog.

 Learn from the Feedback